jstarzon/Anime-GAN-Neural-network/README.md

 - Load pictures
 - Train model
 - Saves trained model into .h5 file
+- Saves generater pictures into a folder
+- Saves telemetry for each epoch in .csv file

 You can put any pictures you want but I decided to put every anime character that exist.
 Thats why I named it ANIME-Neural-Network :)